unsecured-company/nsec3walker/README.md

 Main commands:
-  walk        Walk zone for a domain file        Process CSV & Hashcat files
+  walk        Walk zone for a domain file        Process CSV & Hashcat files crack       Simple build in cracking of hashes using a wordlist

 Additional commands:
   debug       Show debug information for a domain